ederoyd46/OSMImport/README.md

 Nix Alternative
 ---------------

-1. Run nix-build OSMImport.nix to download and build the latest release.
+Run nix-build OSMImport.nix to download and build the latest release.
 Resulting binaries are in the ./result/bin directory

+or

+Run nix-env -if OSMImport.nix to install the latest release into your local store.

 Cabal Build
 -----------